 MilVir Tourist Inn (El Nido Town/Corong Corong)

-Look, it’s not that the décor of this budget accommodation in El Nido will make you fall in love (just look at the ceiling and the green‑painted walls), but everything else is great for a comfortable stay without paying much.
-At MilVir Tourist Inn you can stay from just $19 per night with breakfast included (note: with pancakes, omelet, and fruit) in a double room; it’s also great if you’re looking for where to stay in El Nido with family or friends, as the family rooms are spacious and have 3 double beds.
+Look, the décor at this budget accommodation in El Nido probably won’t make you fall in love (just look at the ceiling and the green-painted walls), but everything else is great for a comfortable stay without paying too much.
+At MilVir Tourist Inn you can stay from just $19 per night with breakfast included (note: with pancakes, omelet, and fruit) in a double room; it’s also great if you’re visiting El Nido with family or friends, as the family rooms are spacious and come with three double beds.

-The guesthouse is between El Nido Town and the bus station, in a very quiet area, so it isn’t noisy.
-To El Nido Town beach, where the tours depart, it won’t take you more than 15 minutes on foot or, if you prefer, there are tricycles that will take you in 3-4 minutes.
+The guesthouse is between El Nido Town and the bus station, in a very quiet area, so noise isn’t an issue.
+Getting to El Nido Town Beach, where the tours depart, won’t take you more than 15 minutes on foot or, if you prefer, it’s just a 3 to 4-minute tricycle ride.
 The family who run it are also lovely.
-If you have an early tour or transport, they’ll prepare breakfast at whatever time you want so you don’t leave without eating.
-In short, one of the cheap El Nido hotels we absolutely recommend.
+If you have an early tour or transport, they’ll prepare breakfast for whenever you need it so you don’t have to leave without eating.
+In short, one of the budget hotels in El Nido we absolutely recommend.

 Take a look at MilVir Tourist Inn here